-Even if a team of rock-star engineers are already on a project, it is hard to find and hire new cadre of the same level unless you have a mountain-high hiring budget.
+Even if rock-star engineers are already working on a project, it is hard to quickly find and hire a new cadre of engineers at the same level of expertise and experience unless you have a seemingly limitless hiring budget.

 Are there any options?

 - empower the in-house team fast with seasoned experts

 But IT staff augmentation lacking due diligence could completely sabotage a project, ending in an absolute disaster.